RMLio/ap-data-to-dashboard/README.md

 Note: When using a SHACL shape from an OSLO application profile as input, the diagram of that application profile visualizes the links between the sheets and mentions the expected datatype.

-Note: Columns without header or with header starting with _ will be ignored.
+Note: Our tool ignores without header or with header starting with _.
 You can use those columns to added remarks.

 ### Optionally include additional data